ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The Health Certificate (`hcert`) claim is a JSON ([RFC 7159](https://tools.ietf.org/html/rfc7159)) object containing the health status information.
 Several different types of health certificate MAY exist under the same claim, of which the European DGC is one.

 Note here that the JSON is purely for schema purposes.
 The wire format is CBOR as defined in ([RFC 7049](https://tools.ietf.org/html/rfc7049)).
-Application developers may not actually ever de-, or encode to and from the JSON format, but use the in-memory structure.
+Application developers may not actually ever decode or encode to and from the JSON format, but use the in-memory structure.

 The Claim Key to be used to identify this claim is -260.